Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Inverse Dynamics Learning EMRAN Controller

 \section{Inverse Dynamics Learning EMRAN Controller}

-This section describes the EMRAN-based inverse dynamics learning control for improving the tracking performance of AVs.
-Before describing the controller architecture and functioning, a brief review of the working of EMRAN is presented next.
+In this section, the EMRAN-aided coupled longitudinal and lateral controller is presented.
+An inverse dynamics learning with self-regulation is proposed to achieve the tracking objective.
+The working of EMRAN is briefly discussed next.